 In fact, though, Kirke's character, Jill, doesn't share all that much in common with those world-weary detectives.
 Instead, she's all too relatable for any millennial woman who isn't really sure what path she wants to take in life, is struggling to make good in the gig economy, likes a night of karaoke, and knows the transformative power of a good blonde wig.
 Kirke brings her to life in a compelling, naturalistic way, which made me ask her if, after playing Jill, she started to have dreams of becoming an amateur detective herself.

-Gemini is in theaters now, and check out our interview with Kirke in the video, above.
+Gemini is in theaters now, and check out our interview with Kirke in the video, below.

 Producer: Maura Gaughan

 Editor: Charlotte Prager